prajwalsouza/GPT-Store/README.md

 ## New Content

 - [Choir Master](https://chat.openai.com/g/g-859qmKDxn-choir-master) - I suggest hymns for Mass based on the day's readings. - by: Prajwal DSouza

+## New Content

+- [Choir Master](https://chat.openai.com/g/g-859qmKDxn-choir-master) - I suggest hymns for Mass based on the day's readings. - by: Prajwal DSouza